run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 If you have opted to connect to an [external PostgreSQL database](../../self-hosted-installation/installation/cp-system-requirements.md#external-postgres-database-optional), refer to the additional configurations table below.
 Adjust the following parameters based on your connection details:

 1. Disable PostgreSQL deployment - `postgresql.enabled`
-2. NVIDIA Run:ai connection details - `global.postgresql.auth`
+2. Run:ai connection details - `global.postgresql.auth`
 3. Grafana connection details - `grafana.dbUser`, `grafana.dbPassword`

 | Key                                           | Change                            | Description                                                                                                                                                                                   |